wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-phoenix-squirrel.md

 1. Sign in to the [Azure Management Portal][azure-portal].
 2. On the left, click **NETWORKS**.
-3. Click the virtual network you have created (see [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet]).
+3. Click the virtual network you have created (see [Provision HBase clusters on Azure Virtual Network][hdinsight-hbase-provision-vnet-v1]).
 4. Click **CONFIGURE** from the top.
 5. In the **point-to-site connectivity** section, select **Configure point-to-site connectivity**.
 6. Configure **STARTING IP** and **CIDR** to specify the IP address range from which your VPN clients will receive an IP address when connected.
 The range cannot overlap with any of the ranges located on your on-premises network and the Azure virtual network you will be connecting to.
 For example. if you selected 10.0.0.0/20 for the virtual network, you can select 10.1.0.0/24 for the client address space.
 See the [Point-To-Site Connectivity][vnet-point-to-site-connectivity] page for more information.